 - Cost: Current housing rates

-Students participating in the Social Justice Floor or Circle Group Leadership are highly recommended to consider registering for one of the following courses during their first time in leadership:
+Students participating in the Compassion & Justice Floor or Circle Group Leadership are highly recommended to consider registering for one of the following courses during their first time in leadership:

 - PT 7860 | Social and Cultural Exegesis